 If your travel space is very limited, you’re going to need to rule out an Apple TV.
-The device is noticeably larger than the other options, so it will take up key carry-on space you’ll likely want to use for other things.
+The device is noticeably larger than almost all of the other options, so it will take up key carry-on space you’ll likely want to use for other things.

 For travelers, choosing a streaming device comes down to what you plan to watch, along with your travel style, budget, and current tech and brand preferences.